deckgo/deckdeckgo/webcomponents/drag-resize-rotate/src/components/readme.md

 This component can be added to your web application with following methods.

+> If you are using our developer kit to create a presention, this component is already included

 ### Using from a CDN

 It's recommended to use [unpkg](https://unpkg.com/) to use the [DeckDeckGo](https://deckdeckgo.com) lazy image component from a CDN.
 To do so, add the following include script in the main HTML file of your project: